 Flower Of The Month - Delphinium

-Delphiniums are one of those flowers that can be displayed just on their own and still catch everyone’s breath away.
-With its tall gracious stems and striking colours, this flower is probably the most glamorous and classy flower there is.
+Delphiniums are one of those flowers that can be displayed just on their own and still take everyone's breath away.
+With its tall gracious stems, and striking colours, this flower is probably the most glamorous and classy flower there is.

-A Greek mythology about the Delphinium is that its name was derived from the Greek word “delphis” or dolphin because of its unique shape similar to that of a dolphin.
-But to the English people, the flower is called Larkspur because they saw a claw of the larks in the shape of the flower.
+According to Greek mythology, the Delphinium's is name was derived from the Greek word “delphis” or dolphin because of its unique shape which is similar to that of a dolphin.
+However, in English, the flower is called Larkspur due to a resemblance of a claw of the larks in the shape of the flower.
 In ancient times, people used Delphiniums for medicinal purposes and even for relaxation and for better sleep.
-They also used the flower to treat and cure the sting of scorpion and parasitism.
-This is no longer the case today because the flower contains toxins that may cause internal problems, especially heart disease, low blood pressure, and breathing problem.
-It is thought that Delphiniums are native to the Northern hemisphere, most probably the mountainous African tropics.
+They also used the flower to treat and cure the stings of scorpions and parasitism.
+This is no longer the case today, because the flower contains toxins that may cause internal problems, especially heart disease, low blood pressure, and breathing problems.
+It is thought that Delphiniums are native to the northern hemisphere, most probably the mountainous African tropics.

 - Delphiniums typically grow up to 2.1 meters tall.

 - The most common colours include blue, purple, lavender, pink, scarlet and white.

 - Historically, parts of the delphinium plant has been used to create blue dyes and inks.

 - There are over 400 different types of delphinium species and they come from the Ranunculaceae family (buttercups).

 - Delphinium sap can be mixed with the chemical, alum, to make blue ink.

 - Despite their dangerous quality, delphiniums were once used for alleviating the symptoms of asthma.